-- During the pitch.
 How can you ask a new client for a referral when you have yet to prove yourself?
 Use the first pitch to illustrate how a client referral is a critical measure of success which you’ve established for yourself.
 Emphasize the importance of your past clients’ referrals and how they have helped grow your business.
 If your new prospect came via a referral, ask about this past client and, if it’s now obvious, how they know one another.
 Include past client testimonies in your marketing materials on all channels and be sure to point these out to your prospect.

 There are a number of critical milestones throughout the home buying process.
 Finding the right house, offer accepted, appraisal, and loan approvals, are all excellent opportunities to remind your client of your need for their referral.

-- Negotiations.
 One of the most critical services you provide your clients is negotiating the final conditions of the sale.
 Highlight your skills in finalizing an agreement over repairs versus a change in price, along the other minutiae which comes prior to closing.
 After finding your client the house of their dreams, closing the deal with both parties happy with the outcome is not the time to be overly humble.
 Take advantage of the moment to subtlety remind your client that it is your ability to negotiate which sets you apart from other real estate agents and why others have so eagerly referred you in the past.

 Set a time with your satisfied client to stop by and see how they’re settling in.
 If time, or the high level of excitement doesn’t permit a conversation, let your client know you’ll be in touch shortly.

 The post close email drip campaign is not new.
 However, it can be very effective in getting the referrals you’re after.
 An informative campaign that includes the occasional special offer from a local retailer or service provider (another great source of referrals) keeps you top-of-mind with your client.
 Be sure your emails directly ask for referrals on a regular basis.
 Post close campaigns can run up to three years.
-Clients should have the ability to opt out.
+Clients should have the ability to opt-out.

 Use the anniversary of your client’s closing to reconnect.
 Find out how they’re doing.
 Have they made many changes in their new house?
 Is anyone close to them thinking of buying?